ingelbeen/africover-git/README.md

 - Number of individuals in the repeated sero-survey (with >/=1 DBS collected): 1412
 - Number of individuals in the social mixing survey: (to be completed)

 # Data
-## Open data (allowing reproduction of results in https://doi.org/10.1101/2023.12.22.23300474)
+Three dataframes that allow reproduction of results in https://doi.org/10.1101/2023.12.22.23300474.
-- possible COVID-19 case data (all participants with acute respiratory illness test results, clinical signs and symptoms, age groups, sex, and socio-economic quintile): "possiblecases_pseudo.csv"
-- active COVID-19 survceillance data (all participants with acute respiratory illness test results, demographic and baseline participant data): to be updated (by 15 January 2023)
-- sero-survey data (dried blood spots collected 15 December 2020-31 July 2021 with demographic and baseline participant data): "serosurvey_pseudo.csv"

 For reasons of confidentiality, the open data does not contain the geographical coordinates, nor any other demographic data (e.g. age, household structure), that could allow identification of participants.

-## Raw data (available if approved following request to ITMresearchdataaccess [at] itg.be)
-- participant demographic data (from HDSS)
-- participant socio-economic data (from HDSS)
-- baseline household data (F1a)
-- baseline individual participant data (F1b)
-- household active surveillance (biweekly visits) data (F2)
-- individual participant weight, height and MUAC (F3)
-- sero-survey(F5)
-- possible case report (F6)
-- medical conditions update (F7)
-- social mixing survey: contacts during previous 24h (F8a)
-- social mixing survey: mobility during previous 24h (F8b)
-- sero-survey DBS results
-- nasal swab PCR results (of possible cases)
+1. possible COVID-19 case data (all participants with acute respiratory illness test results, clinical signs and symptoms, age groups, sex, and socio-economic quintile): "possiblecases_pseudo.csv"
+2. active COVID-19 survceillance data (all participants with acute respiratory illness test results, demographic and baseline participant data): "cases_participantsFU_pseudo.csv"
+3. sero-survey data (dried blood spots collected 15 December 2020-31 July 2021 with demographic and baseline participant data): "serosurvey_pseudo.csv"

-# Data analysis scripts
-## Description of the open data scripts (anonymized data available on the github)
+# Data analysis scripts (can be run on the open anonymized data available on this repository)
-1. "/symptoms_associated_with_COVID19.R" the code to analyse clinical signs and symptoms associated with COVID-19 confirmation (SARS-CoV-2 PCR positive) among possible COVID-19 cases (onset of at least one respiratory symptom, ageusia, or anosmia in the past 2 weeks)
+1. "/symptoms_associated_with_COVID19.R" the code to analyse clinical signs and symptoms associated with COVID-19 confirmation (SARS-CoV-2 PCR positive) among possible COVID-19 cases (onset of at least one respiratory symptom, ageusia, or anosmia in the past 2 weeks).
+It can be run on the "possiblecases_pseudo.csv" data.
+2. "/disease_incidence.R" the code to analyse active household follow-up: describe cohort participant characteristics, epidemiological curve, COVID-19 risk factor analysis (Cox regression).
+Part of it can be run on the "participant_cases_FU.csv" data.
+Part of it uses identifying data (e.g., geographical coordinates), which is not available as open data.
-2. "/infection_prevalence_risk_factors.R" the code to analyse the serosurvey results: describe serosurvey participant characteristics, samples collected, sero-prevalence over time, and SARS-CoV-2 seroconversion risk factor analysis (Cox regression).
+3. "/infection_prevalence_risk_factors.R" the code to analyse the serosurvey results: describe serosurvey participant characteristics, samples collected, sero-prevalence over time, and SARS-CoV-2 seroconversion risk factor analysis (Cox regression).
 It can be run on the "serosurvey_pseudo.csv" data.
-3. "/disease_incidence.R" the code to analyse active household follow-up: describe serosurvey participant characteristics, epidemiological curve, symptoms associated with COVID-19 confirmation, COVID-19 risk factor analysis (Cox regression).
-It can be run on the "participant_cases_FU.csv" data (to be updated by 14/01/2024).

-## Description of the raw data scripts (replaced by the open data scripts to ensure reproducibility)
-- merge_odk_lab.R - importing, cleaning and merging databases to create a single participant database, a possible Covid19 case database and a sero-survey database.
-- infection_prevalence_risk_factors.R - prevalence and risk factors for infection in the first pandemic year (SARS-CoV-2 Ab detected during baseline and M3 sero-survey rounds)
-- nasal_swab_performance.R - positivity of PCR on nasal swab samples of possible cases by age, time between symptom onset and sample collection, variant (?), and clinical signs+symptoms
-- disease_incidence.R - Covid19 possible case incidence